-- Quick decision-making skills at every level or the organization (including junior executives)
+- Quick decision-making skills at every level of the organization (including junior executives)

-- Agility: The ability to quickly turnaround strategies, to make tough decisions and scrap what isn’t working
+- Agility: The ability to quickly turn around strategies, make tough decisions, and scrap what isn’t working

 - An open-door policy where the leadership works with the sales team executives rather than dictating to them